 By the Yoneda Lemma, the pair $(P,f)$ is unique up to unique isomorphism.
 We then write $P=\Alb_{U/k}$ and call it the \emph{Albanese variety} of the algebraic space $U$.
 Moreover, the morphism $f:X\ra\Alb_{U/k}$ is called the \emph{Albanese map}.
 Note that if $U$ is already proper, the category $\Cpt(U)$ is equivalent to a singleton, hence our new construction for algebraic spaces that are separated and of finite type coincides with the old construction for proper algebraic spaces.

-\begin{proposition} Let $g:U'\ra U$ be a morphism between algebraic spaces that are separated and of finite type.
-Suppose the ground field $k$ coincides with the essential field of constants for both $U$ and $U'$, and that their affine hulls are connected and reduced.
-Then there is a unique morphism $g_*:\Alb_{U/k}\ra\Alb_{U/k}$ making the diagram
+\begin{proposition} Let $g:U'\ra U$ be a morphism between algebraic spaces that are separated and of finite type over the ground field $k$.
+Suppose $k$ coincides with the essential field of constants for both $U$ and $U'$, and that their affine hulls are connected and reduced.
+Then there is a unique morphism $g_*:\Alb_{U'/k}\ra\Alb_{U/k}$ making the diagram

 commutative, where the vertical arrows are the Albanese maps. \end{proposition}

 \proof This is an immediate consequence of the universal property for Albanese maps.
 Note that the assumptions are made to ensure the existence of the Albanese varieties for $U$ and $U'$.